x3pi/x3pi.github.io/_posts/2018-11-26-phan-van-phuc.md

 ### Highlights

 * Written **4+** articles and tutorials.
-* Leaving university top Vietnam and leaving an internship at company top Vietnam.
+* Leaving university top Vietnam and leaving an internship job at company top Vietnam.
 Of course, no damage. :D

 ### Skills